 The purpose of this assignment is to assess your ability to independently apply essential skills of information literacy and scientific communication that we have been focusing on in tutorial.
-Early in the semester, each member of the group will be assigned to make a special contribution to background research for their group, by identifying a primary research article that helps to contextualize, interpret, or understand your group article in some way.
-Groups must have at least one member contributing an article relating to the Introduction, Methods, and Results/Discussion.
+Early in the semester, each member of the group will be assigned to make a special contribution to background research for their group, by identifying primary research articles that help to contextualize, interpret, or understand your group article in some way.
+Additional details will be posted on Quercus.
+Due dates for this assignment will be staggered depending on the member role you are assigned (Oct 2nd or Oct 9th).